Heavy Vehicle Driver's Licence (Class 1)

 - a 75-hour theoretical component, divided into six competencies

-For more information, visit our Class 1 Driving Course (Heavy Vehicle Combinations) web page (temporarily available in French only).
+For more information, visit our Class 1 Driving Course (Heavy Vehicle Combinations) web page.

 Trucking vocational training program